How to Disable Windows Firewall via PowerShell

 Sometimes, when we install specific software, the instructions may recommend disabling the Windows Firewall.
 While this may not always be necessary if the software is well-programmed, we might still want to follow the instructions and temporarily turn off the Windows Firewall.

-How to Activate Windows Via PowerShell
+How to Terminate Processes in Time-Controlled Manner Via PowerShell

 Although the Windows Firewall is an important security feature, we can easily disable it temporarily to accommodate the software installation.
 By doing so, we can ensure that the installation process goes smoothly without any interference from the firewall.